GSAS-II logo

 1.1.
 GSAS2FULL installer

 Most users of GSAS-II are seeking a simple way to install and run the software and can live with the idea that they may have duplicated Python installations (several hundreds of MB each) on their computer.
-The GSAS2FULL self-installer provides that and can be downloaded from here.
+The GSAS2FULL self-installer provides simple installation and can be downloaded from here.
 Brief installation instructions are outlined below with links to more complete instructions:

 1.1.1.
 Windows